mathias599/mathias599/README.md

-💻 Student Application Development & Data Management @ VTI 🎓 <br>
+💻 Student Application Development & Data Management @ VTI 🎓 <br><br>
-🚀 Learning code day by day  <br>
+🚀 Learning code day by day  <br><br>
-🛠️ Building stuff like Pressure Point
+🔭 I’m currently working on Pressure Point

 <!--
 **mathias599/mathias599** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-  ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...